Army Body Fat Calculator

 This calculator applies the same logarithmic formula structure used by official Army body composition assessors.
 For males, the calculation uses the difference between waist and neck circumference relative to height.
 For females, it incorporates hip measurements in addition to waist and neck.
 Maximum allowable body fat percentages vary by age group and are defined in the regulation.

-Whether you're preparing for an upcoming assessment, tracking progress in the Army Body Composition Program (ABCP), or simply curious about where you stand relative to military standards, this tool provides immediate estimates based on the official Army methodology.
+Whether you're preparing for an upcoming assessment, tracking progress in the Army Body Composition Program (ABCP), or simply curious about where you stand relative to military standards, it shows immediate estimates based on the official Army methodology.

 The Army Body Fat Calculator is useful for current or prospective U.S. Army service members who want a quick estimate of their body-composition status relative to official military standards.
 It lets you check the Army tape-test method at home with a tape measure before an official assessment.